 - 1) Keep a record of the recruitment and selection process.
-Include copies of advertisements as well as descriptions of special measures to recruit members of the designated equity groups.
+Include copies of advertisements as well as descriptions of special measures taken to recruit members of FDGs.
 Should human rights groups or government agencies inquire about your recruitment and selection procedures, you may be required to produce evidence that your hiring process was fair.
 Also, candidates may request access to records relating to them under the Freedom of Information process.
 Records must be kept for a period of one year from the time of the interview and should be filed in a secure place.
-In addition, if the successful candidate is an international academic, records must be kept for six years from date of hire. - 2) To assess the success of hiring strategies, the Equity & Inclusion Office (EIO) will pull demographic data from the applicant equity survey and provide a confidential summary report of the diversity profile of the applicant/candidate pool at various points in the recruitment and selection process (applicants, longlists/shortlisted candidates, finalists, and hires).
-Please notify the Office of the Provost to ubcvpao-g-ubccrc@mail.ubc.ca as soon as the search process is closed, so they can request the report from the EIO.
+In addition, if the successful candidate is an international academic, records must be kept for six years from the date of hire. - 2) To assess the success of hiring strategies, the CRC Secretariat will request the Equity & Inclusion Office (EIO) to provide a confidential summary report of the diversity profile of the applicant/candidate pool from the applicant equity survey data at various points in the recruitment and selection process (applicants, longlists/shortlisted candidates, finalists, and hires).
+Please notify the CRC Secretariat at ubc.crc@ubc.ca as soon as the search process is closed, so they can request the report from the EIO.